JosipHuzovic/Cybersecurity-Portfolio/Homelab Project/README.md

 ## Setup
 - VirtualBox and VMware Workstation
-- Hosts: Windows 10 VM, Kali Linux, Metasploitable2
+- Hosts: Kali Linux, Metasploitable2
-- pfSense firewall configured for internal traffic monitoring

 ## Tools Used
 - Wireshark for packet inspection and troubleshooting